sensu/sensu-docs/content/sensu-go/6.3/operations/deploy-sensu/hardware-requirements.md

 ### Agent recommended configuration

-This configuration is recommended as a baseline for production use to ensure a good user and operator experience:
+This agent configuration is recommended as a baseline for production use to ensure a good user and operator experience:

 - 64 bit four-core Intel or AMD CPU
 - 512 MB RAM